 If I understand correctly, there isn’t a gluten allergy because celiac is an autoimmune response, while gluten intolerance is a gastrointestinal response.
 For someone to have a gluten allergy they would have to be allergic to the proteins of glutenin and gliadin and have an allergic response.
 Is it even possible to have a true allergy to glutenin and gliadin?
 Obviously I am not an expert but from my research there isn’t a gluten allergy, it is a misused/inaccurate phrase that is used to describe gluten intolerance and non celiac gluten sensitivity.

-When we say “wheat allergy” it is clear that there is an allergic response to the ingestion of wheat; and because it is only protein that causes an allergic reaction, one can assume “wheat allergy” is indeed a reaction to the protein content of wheat, hence either glutenins or gliadins (or both).
-As for what we call “non celiac-gluten sensitivity, we actually have no evidence that gluten is the real culprit.
-The term is probably an umbrella term that should be rephrased as “Adverse reaction to ingestion of wheat-containing foods”.
-July, 2015
+When we say “wheat allergy” it is clear that there is an allergic response to the ingestion of wheat; and because it is only protein that causes an allergic reaction, one can assume “wheat allergy” is indeed a reaction to the protein content of wheat, hence most likely either glutenins or gliadins (although wheta also contains minuscule amounts of other proteins).
+As for what we call “non celiac-gluten sensitivity”, there is evidence that gluten is the real culprit in only a small fraction of patients who report this condition.
+Other causes have been found in these subjects, and none in some.
+The term is therefore an umbrella term that should be rephrased as “Non-Celiac Wheat Intolerance Syndrome”.
+May, 2017